Overview: The ‘how to’ guide

 Belinda has provided risk assessment and toxicology training to the Australian Department of Health, Department of Defence, environmental and health regulators, and industry colleagues.
 Her training techniques are aimed at engaging course attendees via the use of interactive lectures, group activities/discussions, pre- workshop reading materials, use of case studies, and multimedia and interactive materials.

-$100 off on standard registration for employees of CRC CARE Participant organisations and subscribers to Site Contamination Practitioners Australia.
-To obtain a discount code for this workshop, please contact one of the following:
+10% off on standard registration for employees of CRC CARE participant organisations and subscribers to Site Contamination Practitioners Australia.

 “Excellent workshop.
 Very engaging and knowledgeable in the area.
 Discussions were very valuable in learning other participants’ experience.”